dianeyaneza/UWA-Data-Final_Project/README.md

     * Python Flask, powered API, HTML/CSS, Javascript and SQL and Heroku.
     * A combination of Plotly and Leaflet.
 - This project will have a dataset that contains 4 years of the Australian population's:
-    * Health
-    * Finances
+    * Anxiety
-    * Happiness
+    * Depression
 - The website will be a single page visualisation that shows:
     * 1/3 of the screen: The user's profile information
-    * 2/3 of the screen: A map of Australia separated by its states and territories with 3 layers (Health, Finances, Happiness)
+    * 2/3 of the screen: A chloropleth world map separated by countries with 2 layers (Anxiety, Depression)

 *************************
 # Project Overview